Research Fellow, Jesus College, Cambridge University, UK

-My research examines the quantum mechanical motion and structure of small and light particles such as atoms, electrons and molecules and how physical properties such as reaction rates and spectra can be calculated for them.
+My research examines the quantum mechanical motion and structure of small and light particles such as the atoms and electrons in molecules and how physical properties such as reaction rates and spectra can be calculated for them.
 The research ranges from mathematical methodological development to applications in large multidimensional systems.
 Themes include:

-Researching in the Ananth group at Cornell University, I have derived the exact nonadiabatic propagator in the mapping variable representation, writing the result in the Liouvillian formalism.
+While in the Ananth group at Cornell University, I derived the exact nonadiabatic propagator in the mapping variable representation, writing the result in the Liouvillian formalism.
 Approximations to this exact result lead to pre-existing methods and their error terms from the exact quantum evolution.

 Present research includes the design of intensely absorbent organic chromophores for photovoltaic applications (solar cells).
 There is a particular focus on singlet fission candidates which have the potential to substantially increase solar cell efficiency, with research on pi-bridge-pi chromophores recently published in the Journal of the American Chemical Society.

 This involves high-level electronic structure computation for individual molecules and examining theoretical models to provide general rules for a wide variety of systems.